Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 Insurance handling.
 Some platforms actively assist with prior authorization, contact insurers directly, and support insured patients through the approval process.
 Others are self-pay only.
 This distinction matters a great deal for patients who have coverage they want to use.

-Pricing was verified against each provider's website in April 2026 and may change.
-The rankings reflect our editorial judgment โ€” no provider paid for placement.
+Pricing was verified against each provider's website (and post-intake flows where applicable) in May 2026 and may change.
+The rankings reflect our editorial judgment, and no provider paid for placement.

 Which provider is right for you?